MUSA-620-Spring-2017/MUSA-620-Week-2/README.md

 - [Global Administrative Areas](http://www.gadm.org/) - detailed boundary files for a range of administrative levels

 Map Simplification:
 - [Mapshaper](http://www.mapshaper.org/) - great tool for reducing the size of large GIS files.
-Before using, it is usually best to make sure your file uses the standard latitude, longitude coordinate system ("WGS 84"), and is in GEOJSON format (otherwise your attribute table may be lost).
+Before using, it is usually best to make sure your file uses the standard latitude, longitude coordinate system (WGS 84), and is in GEOJSON format (otherwise your attribute table may be lost).

 # Assignment

-This weeks assignment is optional.
+This week's assignment is not required.
 You may turn it in by email (galkamaxd at gmail) or in person at class.

 **Due:** by the end of class next week, 1-Feb